noobling/prof-comp/Sprint 3/User Manual.md

 - [ ] Put a 0 in front your time/duration e.g. 06:03 pm
 - [ ] Use landscape mode on your device
 - [ ] Click on the "info" icon
+- [ ] Open the application in a new window

 ## Getting Started
 0. Navigate here: https://sleepdiaryapp.herokuapp.com